A Benchmark of Generative Methods for Zero-Shot Environmental Sound Classification: Related Work

+Embeddings are vector representations that encode semantic information about complex data, such as images, audio, or text.
+Formally, an embedding is a vector $x \in \mathbb{R}^{\alpha}$, where $\alpha$ denotes the embedding dimensionality.
+The methods in this work use deep neural networks to obtain these vector representations from audio data.
+The embedding network is trained using only data from seen classes to preserve the zero-shot setting.

+Embeddings may also be learned from unlabelled text using methods such as GloVe~\cite{pennington2014} and Word2Vec~\cite{mikolav2013}, which encode semantic relationships between words.
+These embeddings are widely used as auxiliary information in zero-shot learning.
+A two-dimensional t-SNE~\cite{vandermaaten2008} projection of the Word2Vec embedding space is shown in Figure~\ref{fig:embeddings}.
+The embeddings for `cat' and `dog' are located closer together than those for `car', illustrating how semantic relationships are preserved in the embedding space.

+ZSL assumes that the identities of unseen classes are known before testing, but no feature examples from those classes are available during training.
+Each unseen class is instead described using \emph{auxiliary data}.
+If the identities of the unseen classes are not known in advance, the problem is generally considered open-set recognition rather than zero-shot learning.

-Zero-shot learning involves learning to classify known classes without samples for those classes.
-If the classes are unknown, the problem is open-set learning.
-These known classes contain information even without samples.
-This information is `auxiliary data'.
-The most common form of auxiliary data is the word embedding of the class label, retrieved using Word2Vec or GloVe.
-Another popular form is human-engineered attributes, where a vector is manually created for each class and each position in the vector represents whether or not the class has a particular attribute such as `has fur' or `eats fish'.
-The Animals with Attributes~\cite{Lampert2009ZSL} and Animals with Attributes 2~\cite{Xian2017} datasets are examples of datasets that contain human-engineered attribute vectors and were created for zero-shot learning research.
+The most common form of auxiliary data is a word embedding generated from the class label using methods such as Word2Vec or GloVe.
+Another common form is manually defined attribute vectors, where each class is represented by properties such as \textit{has fur} or \textit{eats fish}.
+The Animals with Attributes~\cite{Lampert2009ZSL} and Animals with Attributes 2~\cite{Xian2017} datasets are well-known examples of manually annotated attribute datasets for ZSL research.